jkcgs/alexis-bot/README.md

 This is a Discord bot that aims to deliver tools for all Discord users, with moderation and fun commands, including tools for automate tasks on servers.
-It is also easy to mantain, thanks to it's modular design.
+It is also easy to mantain, thanks to its modular design.
+Built on top of the [discord.py](https://discordpy.readthedocs.io) library.

 ### Quick start

 #### Self-host
-The bot is made on Python with discord.py.
-To host it, you can follow these instructions:
+Yes, of course you can self-host this bot.
+To do this, you can follow the following instructions:

-1. You need **Python 3.5 or Python 3.6 (recommended)** with `pip` installed.
+1. You need **Python 3.5 or Python 3.6** with `pip` installed.
 The `virtualenv` tool is optional but recommended.
 2. Clone this repo and change to the project directory (e.g., `cd alexis-bot`).
 3. Make a virtualenv with `virtualenv .venv` (if you have it) and activate it.
 4. Install dependencies: `pip install -r requirements.txt`